ryantd42/NY-Legislative-Git/2023/S7098A-2023/bill.md

- Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee  on  Investigations  and Government Operations
+ Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee  on  Investigations  and Government  Operations  --  recommitted  to  the Committee on Investi- gations and Government Operations in accordance with  Senate  Rule  6, sec.
+8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public buildings law, in relation to  directing  the commissioner  of general services to incorporate practices and strate- gies to reduce bird fatality resulting from  collisions  with  certain state-owned buildings, and for other purposes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-This act shall be known and may be cited as the "bird safe buildings act".
+This act shall be known and may be cited as the  "feathered lives also count act".
   §  2.
-The public buildings law is amended by adding a new  section  147 to read as follows:
+The public buildings law is amended by adding a new section 148 to read as follows:
-  §  147.
+  § 148.
 USE OF BIRD-SAFE FEATURES, PRACTICES, AND STRATEGIES IN  STATE- OWNED BUILDINGS.
 1. AS USED IN THIS SECTION:
   (A)  "STATE AGENCY" MEANS ANY STATE DEPARTMENT, OFFICE, BOARD, BUREAU, COMMISSION, AGENCY, OR ANY PUBLIC AUTHORITY  OR  PUBLIC  BENEFIT  CORPO- RATION AT LEAST ONE OF WHOSE MEMBERS IS APPOINTED BY THE GOVERNOR;
   (B)  "STATE-OWNED BUILDING" MEANS ANY BUILDING OWNED BY A STATE AGENCY USED FOR OFFICIAL STATE BUSINESS; AND
   (C) "STATE-LEASED BUILDING" MEANS  ANY  BUILDING  OR  PORTION  OF  ANY BUILDING  LEASED BY A STATE AGENCY FOR OFFICE, DEPARTMENTAL, OR RESIDEN- TIAL OCCUPANCY.
   2. THE COMMISSIONER OF GENERAL SERVICES  SHALL  INCORPORATE  FEATURES, PRACTICES,  AND STRATEGIES TO REDUCE BIRD FATALITY RESULTING FROM COLLI- SIONS WITH STATE-OWNED BUILDINGS AND,  WHERE  PRACTICABLE,  STATE-LEASED BUILDINGS.
 SUCH  FEATURES, PRACTICES AND STRATEGIES SHALL BE INCORPO- RATED FOR EACH BUILDING:
   (A) CONSTRUCTED;
   (B) ACQUIRED; OR

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11333-03-3
+  LBD11333-04-4
- S. 7098  2
+ S. 7098--A  2

   (C) OF WHICH MORE THAN FIFTY PERCENT OF THE  FACADE  IS  SUBSTANTIALLY ALTERED, AS DETERMINED BY THE COMMISSIONER.
   3. THE  COMMISSIONER, IN CONSULTATION WITH THE DEPARTMENT OF ENVIRON- MENTAL CONSERVATION, SHALL DEVELOP A  DESIGN  GUIDE  TO  CARRY  OUT  THE